๐ŸŽˆShakespeare

 "Thou art a boil, a plague sore"

-• "Plague sore" carries particular weight—the plague killed thousands in Shakespeare's London, making this viscerally threatening
+• "Plague sore" carries particular weight.
+Outbreaks of bubonic plague killed thousands in Shakespeare's London and repeatedly shut down the theaters.
+Audiences would have felt this insult viscerally.

 "Thou art as fat as butter"